Biden taps Rhode Island Gov. Gina Raimondo as Commerce Secretary, Boston Mayor Marty Walsh for Labor

 Many who have kept their jobs face complicated safety questions at work.
 The Labor Department has taken a largely employer and industry friendly approach under Trump, angering labor unions and Democrats, and inviting legal challenges.

-The agency exempted many workers from the paid sick leave requirements in the Families First Coronavirus Response Act, and restricted eligibility for unemployment insurance payouts to gig and self employed workers.
+The agency exempted many workers from the paid sick leave requirements in the Families First Coronavirus Response Act, while restricting eligibility for unemployment insurance payouts to gig and self employed workers.

 Its workplace safety division, the Occupational Safety and Health Administration, has drawn ire for doing little to enforce safety standards for workplaces during the early days of the pandemic.